-The discharged wastewater was found to have no significant adverse environmental effects, including no observed effects to the low shore reef biota in the vicinity of the discharge pipe.
-This is supported by the physicochemical sampling results outside of the mixing zone where the chlorine levels were at residual levels.
+The discharged wastewater had no observable effects on the low shore reef biota in the vicinity of the discharge pipe.
+This is supported by the physicochemical sampling results outside the mixing zone where the chlorine concentrations complied with consent conditions.